fvr1210/beer_prices/ReadMe.md

 </li>
 </ul>
 <p><strong>Remarks:</strong></p>
 Due to my experience I know that you must be cautious when comparing consumption data.
 You find for example at least three numbers for meat consumption in Switzerland depending on the source and calculation methods (if you want to know more about this check <a href="https://novanimal.ch/2018/10/01/produktion-und-konsum-von-fleisch-in-der-schweiz/">this</a> out).
 So when it comes to cross country data you have to be even more careful even if they are published from one Organization.
 Don&rsquo;t use this numbers as exact values!
-Look at the as an approximation and if two countries have only small differences there is maybe no difference in the real world.
+Look at them as an approximation and if two countries have only small differences there is maybe no difference in the real world.
 The sources for the data and the calculation methods for the GHO data can be found <a href="https://www.who.int/data/gho/indicator-metadata-registry/imr-details/462">here</a>.
 <p><h3>Wikipedia consumption data</h3></p>
 <strong>Name of the file:</strong> beer_consumption_wiki.csv
 <strong>Source: </strong>The data is scrapped from <a href="https://en.wikipedia.org/wiki/List_of_countries_by_beer_consumption_per_capita">this</a> Wikipedia side.
 As in the nature of Wikipedia the source of the consumption data for the countries varies.
 Most data is from the Kirin Beer University Report: &ldquo;Global Beer Consumption by Country in 2018&rdquo; which can be found <a href="https://www.kirinholdings.co.jp/english/news/2019/1224_01.html">here</a> (note to myself, there is a Beer University!
-Have to find out how to get a job there!). <a href="https://en.wikipedia.org/wiki/Kirin_Company">Wikipedia</a> says: &ldquo;<strong>Kirin Brewery Company, Limited</strong> (麒麟(キリン)麦酒(ビール)株式会社, <em>Kirin Bīru kabushiki gaisha</em>) is a Japanese integrated beverages company.
-It is a subsidiary of <strong>Kirin Holdings Company, Limited</strong>.
+Have to find out how to get a job there!). <a href="https://en.wikipedia.org/wiki/Kirin_Company">Wikipedia</a> says: &ldquo;Kirin Brewery Company, Limited is a Japanese integrated beverages company.
+It is a subsidiary of Kirin Holdings Company, Limited.
 Its major operating units include Kirin Brewery Company, Limited, <a href="https://en.wikipedia.org/wiki/Mercian_Corporation">Mercian Corporation</a> and Kirin Beverages Company, Limited.
 Kirin is a member of the <a href="https://en.wikipedia.org/wiki/Mitsubishi">Mitsubishi Group</a>.&raquo;.
 There are a lot of other data sources:
 <p>1&nbsp; <a href="https://www.kirinholdings.co.jp/english/news/2019/1224_01.html">"Kirin Beer University Report Global Beer Consumption by Country in 2018 | News Releases | Kirin Holdings"</a>. www.kirinholdings.co.jp.</p>
 <p>2 &nbsp;sectoresonline.com (September 2, 2011). <a href="https://web.archive.org/web/20140508082709/http:/www.sitioandino.com/nota/6920-una-mala-para-el-sector-vitivinicola-en-argentina-se-consume-mas-cerveza-que-vino/">"Una mala para el sector vitivin&iacute;cola: en Argentina se consume m&aacute;s cerveza que vino"</a>.
 Andino (in Spanish).
 Archived from <a href="http://www.sitioandino.com/nota/6920-una-mala-para-el-sector-vitivinicola-en-argentina-se-consume-mas-cerveza-que-vino/">the original</a> on May 8, 2014<em>.
 Retrieved </em><em>September 2,</em><em> 2011</em>.</p>
 <p>3 <a href="http://kinhdoanh.vnexpress.net/tin-tuc/hang-hoa/nguoi-viet-tieu-thu-gan-3-8-ty-lit-bia-3527545.html">"Vietnamese consume 3.8 billion liters of beers in 2016"</a>.
 VnExpress.
 January 12, 2017<em>.
 Retrieved </em><em>January 12,</em><em> 2017</em>.</p>